 The facts that can be deduced from this are that this person’s case has been filed and that the judgment batch of docs has been rejected back to him or her by the court in Alameda County because some undisclosed docs are incorrect.
 The person is understandably in an urgent need to have the problem resolved.

 We don’t know what that problem is, but we can draw some further deductions from the circumstances.
 This person’s case is unlikely to have a small problem, like a clerical error, because the court’s Rejection Notice always states what the problem is.
-If it was a small problem, a person who has made it this far in the divorce process would certainly be able to correct that small problem easily and to re-submit the judgment batch without panicking and contacting anyone else.
+If it was a small clerical problem, a person who has made it this far in the divorce process would certainly be able to correct that small problem easily and to re-submit the judgment batch without panicking and contacting anyone else.
 So this is likely NOT a small problem.

 Further circumstantial evidence that this is not a minor problem is that the person has declined to tell us in his or her email exactly what the court has said in its Rejection Notice.
 That would tell us exactly what the problem is and what the fix would be.
 The person does not want NetDivorce to know what the problem is until we commit to fixing it for $129 because s/he SUSPECTS that the problem is significant, i.e. more than a $129 fix.
 So do we.

-Unsurprisingly, it is very easy to file a divorce case in California and pay the court its $435 filing fee.
+Unsurprisingly, it is very easy to file a divorce case in California and pay the Superior Court its $435 filing fee.
 Anyone can do it.
 Courts place very few minor barriers to their receipt of your $435.
 Then a strange thing happens.
 The degree of difficulty gets much higher in the next step when (in most cases) you have to get your spouse/partner served with the filed docs and disclosure docs.
 Suddenly, it’s not easy, and instructions from court clerks, online “feel good” websites and “courthouse lawyer” expert friends become unclear and contradictory.

 Then a stranger thing happens.
 When you are only completely confused, but think that you MIGHT have done the service of process correctly, the degree of difficulty goes into space.
 The third step in most cases, the Judgment batch of docs, draws together all of the many threads in your case in an extremely specific way (which differs in every county, and sometimes from judge to judge) and asks the judge to approve and sign your proposed court orders.
-The degree of difficulty in the judgment batch is very similar to shoving butter up a wildcat’s backside in a closet with a hot knife….blindfolded…….with one hand.
+The degree of difficulty in the judgment batch is very similar to shoving butter up a wildcat’s backside in a dark closet with a hot knife….blindfolded…….with one hand.

 As this person’s case is an Alameda County case, where we file 20-30 cases a month, and because we know what the existent and developing problems are in Alameda County judges’ minds, we could make an educated guess as to a short list of 5 or 6 likely problems in this person’s case.
 None of them are good.